Agricultural Research Technician

 • "Leaders of the Pack" – lists all species/cultivars with an "All Season Average" of 3.0 or better.
 We consider this the arbitrary cutoff rating for a "significant performer" in Raleigh.
 This list shows all your best choices for planting, listed by plant name.

-• "Leaders of the Pack – Early Season" – this shows entries with "Early Season Averages" of 3.0 or better based on the first eight weeks of evaluation.
-This group may prefer warmer temperatures or only have a relatively short ornamental life, and might not show up on the "Leaders of the Pack" list above.
+• "Leaders of the Pack – Early Season" – this shows entries with "Early Season Averages" of 3.0 or better based on the first 10 weeks of evaluation.
+This group may prefer cooler temperatures or only have a relatively short ornamental life, and might not show up on the "Leaders of the Pack" list above.

 • "Best of Breed" – shows the best performing cultivars in each species.